Don’t Catch The Shiny Thing Syndrome (The STS)

 Don’t know The Shiny Thing Syndrome?

 The STS (Shiny Thing Syndrome) is when you are working towards your goal and then a new idea, new opportunity, or a new “expert” comes along and you think “Oooo this could work faster, easier, with less work, money, time, effort.”
 Basically, the idea takes weight in your mind that the course of action you are taking is not going to get you to your dream destination and that you need to look somewhere else to get the results you want.
-And before you know it you’ve signed up to a new course, a new way of thinking, the next “guru” who has all the answers.
+And before you know it you’ve signed up to a new course, a new way of thinking, the next “guru” or book that has all the answers.
 And guess what?

 3 to 6 months later you are starting to lose momentum with what this course of action required and are already looking around thinking things like;

-“That looks like it could work.”
+- “That looks like it could work.”

-“They seem to have it sussed, I wonder what they did to succeed and if I should copy them?”
+- “They seem to have it sussed, I wonder what they did to succeed and if I should copy them?”

-“I don’t think I’m getting the results I want because I’m not going for the right things, I should try something else.”
+- “I don’t think I’m getting the results I want because I’m not going for the right things, I should try something else.”

-“They seem to be getting there faster than me, I wonder what their secret to success is?”
+- “They seem to be getting there faster than me, I wonder what their secret to success is?”

-Whatever your train of thought it will be a pattern of thinking that takes you away from the action and focus and in a new direction.
+Whatever your train of thought it will be a pattern of thinking that takes you away from your action and focus and in a new direction.
 Hence the “oooo shiny thing syndrome” because you are easily getting distracted to move in a new direction and not stick with what you are doing.

-So the next time The STS hits what can you do about it?
+So the next time The STS hits what can you do about it?;

 - Clear Goals